llubowa/wildfire-prediction/README.md

 ## Results

 The best-performing model was a stacked regressor, which combined the predictions of multiple models to improve accuracy.
-The final RMSE on the test set was 0.019879952 on the Zindi Leaderboard
+The final RMSE on the test set was 0.019879952 on the Zindi [Leaderboard](https://zindi.africa/competitions/predict-fire-extent/leaderboard).